Okay. Rant time.

 - It’s 2016, people; time to accept that science fiction is no longer dominated by male authors and fans.

-Female authors are historically underrepresented in sci-fi.
-But thanks to luminary ladies like Margaret Atwood, Octavia Butler, and Ursula LeGuin blazing trails in the genre decades ago, a new generation of women like myself are using fiction to explore new worlds.
-Anyone who keeps up with literary trends should never assume gender based on genre.
+Female authors are historically underrepresented in sci-fi, even though a woman instantiated the genre (the literary community generally acknowledges Mary Shelley’s 1818 book Frankenstein; or, The Modern Prometheus as the first science fiction novel.
+Thanks to luminary ladies like Margaret Atwood, Octavia Butler, and Ursula LeGuin blazing bookshelf trails in the late 20th centure, a new generation of women like myself are using fiction to explore new worlds.
+Anyone who keeps up with publishing trends should never assume gender based on genre.
 I’d bet that if “J.K.
-Ullrich” was emblazoned on the cover of a bodice-ripping romance novel, no one would be attributing male pronouns to the author.
+Ullrich” were emblazoned on the cover of a bodice-ripping romance novel, no one would be attributing male pronouns to the author.

 In an age when pronouns and gender identity are increasingly a matter of personal definition, such assumptions are even more offensive.
 Earlier this month, the American Dialect Society voted the word “they” as 2015’s word of the year because of its growing popularity as a gender-neutral pronoun option for individuals who choose not to identify with the traditional male/female binary.
 It’s ironic that while people are enjoying greater freedom in pronouns that occlude their gender (a linguistic evolution I support, despite the slightly problematic grammar) a heterosexual woman has to fight for a boring old female pronoun.